- Global formatting → Applies to all drivers across Runway.

 Global formatting

 Global formatting settings apply to all drivers in Runway across every page.
-These settings can be found in Settings → General and control the following defaults:
+These settings can be found in Settings → General and control the following defaults:- Currency format → Set to USD by default, but can be changed globally if desired.

 - Negative number display → Defaults to using a negative sign (e.g.,